 The pregnancy test itself must be carried out on the day of the procedure.

-For unplanned admissions, the same level of information and discussion should take place as far as possible, as soon as the need for pregnancy testing is identified by the responsible clinical team.
+For unplanned admissions, the same level of information and discussion should take place as far as possible, as soon as the responsible clinical team identifies the need for pregnancy testing.

 Female patients deemed to be competent to consent have the right to have all discussions in a sensitive, confidential manner separately from their parents/carers.
 Any information disclosed should be used in confidence unless there are overriding safeguarding considerations.